 I wish I was more mindful of my budget.

-When the reality of “adulting” had finally kicked in around the time I got engaged, I realized that I need to manage my money better if I want to secure a better future for me and my loved ones.
+When the reality of “adulting” had finally kicked in around the time I got engaged (to the only man who can tolerate my idiosyncratic combination of weirdness and nerdiness), I realized that I need to manage my money better if I want to secure a better future for me and my loved ones.

-Together with my husband, we are now charting a strategic path toward financial success, which we define as (in order of priority):
+Together with my husband, we are now charting a strategic path toward financial success, which we define as (in sequential order):

 1. Buy a place of our own – COMPLETED

-2. Reach $1 million net worth – IN PROGRESS
+2. Have $1 million in net worth – IN PROGRESS

 3. Become accredited investors

 Through this blog, I want to document our journey to financial freedom and share with others the lessons that we’re learning along the way so that you too can achieve your financial dreams.